ctmhoang/Microsoft-C-Sharp/DEV204.2/notes.md

 ###  `using` like Try block with resources in java, defer in go or with in python

 ## Null propagation and null-coalescing

+### @ interpret the string literally (that is, you cannot escape any characters within the string if you use the @ prefix)
+* StreamReader can be create by File.OpenText method
 # My personal Notes
 ```
 get set